awsdocs/aws-cloud9-user-guide/doc_source/sample-cplusplus.md

    }
    ```

-1. Create a file with this content, and save the file with the name `CMakeLists.txt` at the root \(`/`\) of your environment\.
+1. Create a second file with this content, and save the file with the name `CMakeLists.txt` at the root \(`/`\) of your environment\.
 This file enables you to build your code into an executable file\.

    ```
    # A minimal CMakeLists.txt file for the AWS SDK for C++.